-The risk of death from a virus doubles roughly every nine years of life.
-And it's a nearly identical pattern to a host of other diseases.
+The risk of dying from a virus doubles approximately every nine years of life.
+And it's a pattern that's almost identical to a host of other diseases.
 But why are older people vulnerable to so many different things?

-One of the main hallmarks of the aging process in many mammals is inflammation.
-Not the local response we associate with a wound, but a kind of "inflammatory background noise", which gets louder as we live.
-This condition contributes to the development of atherosclerosis (accumulation of fat in the arteries), diabetes, hypertension, frailty, cancer, and brain and cognitive decline.
+One of the major hallmarks of the aging process in many mammals is inflammation.
+Not the local response we associate with an injury, but a kind of “inflammatory background noise,” which gets louder the longer we live.
+This condition contributes to the development of atherosclerosis (fat buildup in the arteries), diabetes, hypertension, frailty, cancer, and brain and cognitive decline.

 The discovery on brain aging